axsemantics/rohrpost/doc/index.rst

 --------

-The rohrpost protocol sits on top of channels_ inside the ``text`` component of a channels message.
-Rohrpost expects this ``text`` component to be valid JSON with
+The rohrpost protocol sits on top of channels_ inside the ``text`` component of a channels message. rohrpost expects this ``text`` component to be valid JSON with

 - An ``id`` field that will be sent back in the response.